mjacobus/mjacobus.github.io/_posts/2015-08-28-first-steps-on-my-brand-new-mac-air.md

 I cloned a ruby project and a php project and made sure that I could install dependencies and run the tests.
 It worked fine.

-My wife is now installing Photoshop and light room.
+My wife is now installing Photoshop and Lightroom.
 Lets see how much disk it will use and how it will perform on this notebook.
 We hope we can buy her Mac Pro anytime soon